Minnesota State Fair for History Buffs

 4. MNHS Presents History on a Schtick

-Combine live family entertainment with local history at MNHS Presents History on a Schtick, which features a quiz show hosted by Betty Crocker and a fashion show with Minnesota's state symbols.
-The half-hour show runs twice daily in the West End Market at the Schell's Stage at Schilling Amphitheater.
-Closed captioning and audio description services are provided for specific performances.
+Combine live family entertainment with Minnesota history at MNHS Presents History on a Schtick, which features a quiz show hosted by Betty Crocker and a fashion show with Minnesota's state symbols.
+The half-hour show runs twice daily at the West End Market Stage at Schilling Amphitheater.

-History on a Schtick is an especially fun option for younger history buffs, and it's also a nice way to get off your feet for a bit.
+History on a Schtick is an especially fun option for younger history buffs, and it's also a nice way to get off your feet and sit in the shade for a bit.

 5. Just being there